Wolverine971/9takes/src/blog/people/celebrities/Oprah-Winfrey.md

 	/>
 </div>

+> **Disclaimer** This analysis of Oprah Winfrey's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Oprah Winfrey.

+<p class="firstLetter">She's one of the most influential figures of our time.</p>

+Oprah Winfrey is a beacon of empathy, support, and heart-centered leadership and has crafted a legacy that transcends boundaries.
+Today, we're going to dig deep into the Enneagram personality framework to provide a fresh perspective on this global icon.
+The hypothesis?
+Oprah Winfrey is an embodiment of Enneagram Type 2 - The Helper.

 ## The Helper and The Mogul: A Perfect Blend

 Enneagram Type 2 personalities are known as 'The Helper' or 'The People Pleaser.'2 They are guided by their immense heart-centered energy, which fuels their desire to connect, support, and serve others.
 Who better represents these qualities than Oprah?